firebase/firebase-js-sdk/.changeset/witty-wasps-play.md

 'firebase': minor
 ---

-Added the ability to configure the long-polling hanging get request timeout using the new `idleHttpRequestTimeoutSeconds` setting
+Added the ability to configure the long-polling hanging get request timeout using the new `experimentalLongPollingOptions.timeoutSeconds` setting